rctcwyvrn/rctcwyvrn.github.io/contact.markdown

 ---
 title: Contact
 ---

-I live in an underground bunker somewhere below someplace in Iceland.
-Please do not attempt to contact me
+I don't know why you would want to contact me but here's my email if you want
+Email: howard.lin@almuni.ubc.ca